daira/halographs/halographs.md

 # Halo Optimizations and Constructing Graphs of Elliptic Curves

-These are the accompanying notes for my ZK Study Club talk on 25th June 2020.
+These are the accompanying notes for my ZK Study Club talks on 25th June and 2nd July 2020.

 We use the notation $E_{p \rightarrow q}$ for an elliptic curve over $\mathbb{F}_p$ of (assumed prime) order $q$.